Jamie Pope – Nutrition Expert

 Students of the fat-counting philosophy began snacking on Frosted Flakes and devouring frozen yogurt because the foods contained no fat.
 “But no fat doesn’t always mean a healthy choice,” says Jamie.
 Many of these low- or no-fat foods are loaded with simple carbs like added sugars and refined grains, making it easy to overeat.
 Complex carbs—beans, whole wheat bread, grains, oatmeal—not only provide nutrients but are rich in fiber and make for wiser, more filling food choices.

 “I don’t recommend the T-Factor approach now,” says Jamie.
-“It’s not wrong, but we’ve learned a lot since the late eighties including that it’s quality not just quantity of fat that’s important.”
+“It’s not wrong, but we’ve learned a lot since the late eighties including that it’s quality, not just the quantity of fat, that’s important.”

 No magic formula or diet exists.
 The bottom line is energy balance—calories in, calories out—determines what we weigh.
 “All diets restrict energy intake,” says Jamie.
 “They just do it in different ways.”